Discussing Erectile Dysfunction With Your Doctor

 - What are the treatment options?

-- What if the treatments don't work?
+- What if they don't work?

 - Will I need to see a specialist?

-What Will Happen at the Doctor's Office?
+What Happens at the Doctor's Office?